NilavPatel/np-ui-data-grid-package/README.md

     default value of show filters is true, this is only used to show/hide row of filters.
     If any visible column is defined with filterenabled true then filters will be shown for that column, but using this showFilter property you can show/hide whole row of filters.

+16. [isShowSummary]=true/false
+    default value is false.
+To show/hide summary at footer of datagrid.

+17. [summaryTemplate]: TemplateRef<any>;
+    Template reference for summary at footer of datagrid.

+    CLIENT SIDE
+    To show summary in client side pass summary variable in DataSource.summary.
+Which data is accessible in template context.

+    SERVER SIDE
+    To show summary in client side pass summary variable in CustomStore.summary.
+Which data is accessible in template context.

 ````

 ## Apis